The King's Body Guard

 The term “yeoman” had for some time been applied to subordinate members of the sovereign’s household, but previous body guards had been designated “The Cross-Bowmen of the Household”, “Archers of The Guard”, “Archers of the Crown”, “Archers of the Household”, “The Body Archers”, or “The King’s Bowmen”.
 The 14th and 15th centuries, the golden period of English agriculture, saw the rise and prominence of the yeoman class and its recognition by the State.
 They lived well and in the winter did not have to contend with the hunger and cold endured by those who served them.
 Thus they were well suited to make fine soldiers, for as a wise statesman propounded "To make good infantry it requireth men bred not in a servile and indigent fashion, but in some free and plentiful manner".
 The rewards granted took the form of appointments, such as bailiffs of certain towns, keepers of parks or castles, carrying emoluments, fees, commodities and profits.

-The title of “The King’s (or Queen’s) Bodyguard of the Yeomen of The Guard” has persisted to the present day, though during the Victorian era it had been altered to “The Royal Guard”.
+The title of “The King’s (previously The Queen’s) Bodyguard of the Yeomen of The Guard” has persisted to the present day, though during the Victorian era it had been altered to “The Royal Guard”.
 Before leaving the subject of correct designations, it is intriguing to discover the origin of misapprehensions, which have arisen in relation to the Yeomen of The Guard.
 A common acceptation of the work “yeoman” as coming from the “yeu”, the wood from which bows were then made, is as incorrect as the assumption that the yew trees of this country provided the source of our bows.
-In fact the best bows were imported from abroad, being mad from yew trees grown slowly on high ground in a dry climate.
+In fact the best bows were imported from abroad, being made from yew trees grown slowly on high ground in a dry climate.

 Similarly, the nickname of “Beefeaters” as applied to the Yeomen has been misquoted in its origin.
 The authentic source of the misnomer is to be found in the narration by Count Cosmo, the Grand Duke of Tuscany, on his travels in England in the 17th century.
 The Count was frequently at court in 1669, and in referring to the Yeomen of The Guard, he stated: - They are called ‘Beefeaters’, that is Eaters-of-Beef, of which a considerable portion is allowed them daily by the Court.
 The nickname was evidently in use at about that time, as it is on record that a respected member of parliament ironically applied it to the Yeomen of The Guard in a speech made in the House of Commons on the 9th November 1685.
 See The Beefeaters